What remains from the Ancient Library?

 The Writing and Scripts Center offers several educational activities, including educational courses and workshops for children, as well as sessions to teach children, youth, and adults about ancient calligraphy in conjunction with the cultural season lectures.

 The ALEXploratorium primarily targets children through interactive exhibitions, workshops, and other programs and activities that aim to relay science principles in a simple and fun manner.

 What is the classification system used at the Library?

 The classification system used at the BA is the Dewey Decimal System.

 Are the 5% of any copyrighted book on DAR selective or not?

 No, they are not selective.
 They are the first 5% of the pages of the book starting from the cover page.

 Does the BA have censorship on books?

-No, but books that have controversial subjects are kept in the Safe Room on the B4 floor and are only researchers are allowed to access them after checking their fields of study and their relevance to the books they wish to check.
+No, but books that have controversial subjects are kept in the Safe Room on the B4 floor and only researchers are allowed to access them after checking their fields of study and their relevance to the books they wish to access.